Trauma, Retraumatization, and the Value of Long-Term PTSD Treatment

 PTSD as the result of experiences like sexual assault, violence, and childhood abuse can be a terrifying experience that results in all-encompassing, ongoing trauma.
 This is particularly true if you suffer re-traumatization after the original traumatic event.
 Unfortunately, the limits of short-term treatment often mean that such complex cases cannot be adequately treated, leaving you without a true path to healing.
-Long-term PTSD treatment centers offer the particular type, quality, and duration of care you need to learn to live again after PTSD and recapture your sense of joy, trust, and confidence.
+Long-term PTSD treatment offers the particular type, quality, and duration of care you need to learn to live again after PTSD and recapture your sense of joy, trust, and confidence.

 In the last two months, Joe Copeland has walked more than 600 miles.
 His journey started in Virginia and it will end in California, but he hopes that the legacy of his trek will live on long after his journey is finished.

 Copeland suffers from nightmares, paranoia, and hypervigilance as a result of his combat-related Post-Traumatic Stress Disorder (PTSD).
 “Little things can trigger me into a bad mood,” he says.
 And so he’s walking across the country with his service dog, Molly, to raise awareness about the illness he and millions of others live with every day.
 He wants to make visible those who so often retreat into isolation, give voice to those who are so often silenced by their pain, and show others who struggle with PTSD that they are not alone.
 “If I can inspire one individual to choose life, I think it’ll all be worth it,” he says.
 “All the blisters, the pain, the sunburn, all that, it’ll be worth it.”